NahidHassanOfficial/PrepaidMeterTokenExtractor/README.md

 ### Features

 - Extracts tokens based on a specified pattern.
-- Handles various token formats (Bkash and Nagad's text works fine).
+- Handles various token formats.
-- Output the extracted tokens in a user-friendly format with table.
+- Output the extracted tokens in a user-friendly format with a table.

 ### Technology Used